Cherry-Almond Coffee Cake

 - 1/2 cup sliced almonds

 - Preheat oven to 350°.
 In a large bowl, mix flour and 3/4 cup sugar; cut in butter until crumbly.
 Reserve 1/2 cup crumb mixture for topping.
 Add baking powder, baking soda and salt to remaining crumb mixture.
-Stir in sour cream, 1 egg and extract until blended.
+Stir in sour cream, one egg and the extract until blended.

 - Spread onto bottom of a greased 9-in. springform pan.
 In a small bowl, beat cream cheese and remaining sugar until smooth.
 Add remaining egg; beat on low speed just until blended.
 Pour into pan; spoon preserves over top.
 Sprinkle with reserved crumb mixture and almonds.

-- Bake 50-60 minutes or until top is golden brown.
+- Bake until top is golden brown, 50-60 minutes.
 Cool on a wire rack 15 minutes.
 Loosen sides from pan with a knife; remove rim from pan.
 Serve warm or cold.
 Refrigerate leftovers.
-Yield: 12 servings.